xdy/xdy-pf2e-workbench/README.md

     * Option to either expand all damage cards, or only expand new cards.
 If the latter, on a refresh the last three messages are expanded if they are damage cards.
     * Option to set a custom pause text and image, as well as to move it's position to center of screen.
-    * Options for the macro 'Basic Action Macros' (aka BAM)
+    * Several options for the macro 'Basic Action Macros' (aka BAM)
     * A few potentially useful internal functions have been made available for macro use.
-Name and simple example of each can be found below:
+Name and a simple example of each can be found below:

 ```